LiorKogan/V1/README.md

 * A decision query: does at least one assignment exist?
 * A counting query: how many assignments exist?
-* A counting-decision query: are there at least _k_ assignments?
+* A counting-decision query: are there at least 𝑘 assignments?
 * A reporting query:
-  * Report [all / up to _k_] subgraphs of _G_, each is an assignment
+  * Report [all / up to 𝑘] subgraphs of 𝐺, each is an assignment
-  * Report subgraphs of _G_, each is a union of assignments, e.g., the union of all assignments with identical assignments to all entities (and different assignments to relationships)
+  * Report subgraphs of 𝐺, each is a union of assignments, e.g., the union of all assignments with identical assignments to all entities (and different assignments to relationships)
-  * Report a single subgraph of _G_, composed of the union of all assignments.
+  * Report a single subgraph of 𝐺, composed of the union of all assignments.
 This is sometimes preferred since it avoids combinatorial explosion for many queries (e.g., if a person owns ten white horses, any subset of five of the person's horses compose an assignment to _P1'''_).
 However, for some patterns, individual assignments cannot be deduced from their union.

 Implementations may support one or more of the above.